-We discuss closures (code and environment) and how bindings of
+We reviewed closures (code and environment) and how bindings of

-We discuss higher order functions, specifically, passing functions as arguments, returning functions as values, and mapping functions over recursive data structures.
+We discussed higher order functions, specifically, passing functions as arguments, returning functions as values, and mapping functions over recursive data structures.
 Key to understanding functions as first class values is understanding the lexical scoping rules.